time-IO/tsm-orchestration/README.md

 cp .env.example .env
 ```
 The settings from the example are ok for local testing and development.
-Postgres, Minio and Kafka services are exposed on localhost, so you can
+Postgres, Minio and MQTT services are exposed on localhost, so you can
 access them with clients from your machine.

 When using this in (semi-) production (i.g. on a server) some settings,